edbritton/VoronUsers/printer_mods/edbritton/alt_bowden_v0_leg/README.md

 Considerations
 --------------

-I chose to trim my bowden tubing at an angle so filament more easily travels through the openning.
+I chose to trim my bowden tubing at an angle so filament more easily travels through the opening.